-In 1860, the United States Army established Fort Wise (later Fort Lyon) on the Mountain Branch of the Santa Fe Trail and the next year saw the Postal Service change the mail route from the Cimarron Cutoff to the Mountain Branch.
+In 1860, the United States Army established Fort Wise (later Fort Lyon) on the Mountain Branch of the Santa Fe Trail, and the next year, the Postal Service changed the mail route from the Cimarron Cutoff to the Mountain Branch.
 This resulted in the area receiving a Barlow & Sanderson stage line.

 In July 1861, Barlow, Sanderson & Company bought the Denver and Santa Fe Stage Line and, the next year, organized the Southern Overland Mail and Express.
 This stage line operated weekly post coaches from Kansas City, Missouri, to Santa Fe on the trail’s Mountain Branch.
 The line used the ruins of Bent’s Fort as a stage station, with routes proceeding to both Trinidad and Pueblo.
 The coach traveled over Raton Pass to Fort Union, Las Vegas, and Santa Fe from Trinidad.
 It became the largest and most important stage company in Colorado.
 A full coach load consisted of a driver, a messenger, and ten passengers with an allowance of 110 pounds of luggage each.
 The fare was $200.

 Demonstrating the importance of the Santa Fe Trail trade to Trinidad, there were seven general merchandise stores within three blocks.